-What are some potential artistic responses and positions around self-care, speculation, sustainability?
+What are some potential artistic responses and positions around the topics of care, collectivity, autonomy, speculation, sustainability?

 We are all coping with this crisis in different ways.
-This mapping project is an ongoing personal reflection, offering a series of questions, meditations, and work based on values of collectivity, care, and autonomy in solidarity with artists, art workers, and international workers.
+This mapping project is an ongoing personal reflection, offering a series of questions, meditations, and work based on values of care, collectivity, autonomy, speculation and sustainability in solidarity with artists, art workers, and international workers.
 For me, it is a form of relief to reflect on such subjects in conversation with peers.
 Please share, use or discard any of this as you see fit.

 This page is a work in progress to document examples of artistic response.
-It is not an attempt to fully capture how artists are responding to the public health crisis or other crises, nor is it an attempt to aestheticize such responses.
+It is not an attempt to fully capture how artists are responding to crisis, the public health crisis or other crises, nor is it an attempt to aestheticize such responses.

 Artists, given their critical and creative skills, are in a position to engage with their local communities to help reimagine/reframe/reshape/rebuild models, frameworks, modes of production, and methods of survival.
 Artists exist in every part of the economy, and I believe that the more ways artists can respond to issues of socio-economic justice and enter society, both within and beyond the art world, the more artists can add to the momentum of creating a more just and inclusive society.

-Artists seem to be experiencing a moment of collectivity, despite the deep self-isolation of lockdown.
-A recent survey revealed 82% of artists will deploy their creativity to support the recovery – more than half whether they get paid or not.
+Despite the deep self-isolation of the pandemic, a recent survey revealed 82% of artists will deploy their creativity to support the recovery – more than half whether they get paid or not.
 (1)

 The cultural aestheticization of politics.
 In times like this, corporations, such as Amazon, can’t seem to hide the hypocrisy that comes from their economic interests.
-Last I checked, Jeff Bezos made $24 billion during the pandemic.
-And, some companies and institutions will use the crisis as a way to promote values of generosity and compassion to boost brand value.
+Last I checked in May, Jeff Bezos made $24 billion during the pandemic.
+Some companies and institutions will use the crisis as a way to promote values of generosity and compassion to boost brand value.
 While it’s nice Amazon thanked their employees in a public YouTube video, behind the scenes they continue to execute well-documented poor labor practices.

-- A refusal to make art (and do something) is a form of individual artistic response.
+- A refusal to make art (and do something else) is a form of artistic response.

-- Art that has an activist tendency to it can be most potent and authentic when it originates from the site of politics, not from the studio.
-Otherwise, the work of art operates as removed from the broader cause and risks aestheticization of the subject (a concept I attribute to Ben Davis).
+- Art that includes activist tendency within it can be most potent and authentic when it originates from the site of politics, not from the studio.
+Otherwise, the work of art operates as removed from the broader cause and risks aestheticizing the subject (a concept I attribute to Ben Davis).
 In addition, I think this concept can also be recognized in the many panels within the culture industry that open big topics, but avoid accountability.
-In activist groups, action is paramount – if you share ideas, you are meant to help carry those ideas out.
+In activist groups, action is paramount – if you share ideas, there is an underlying assumption that you will help carry out the tactics.

 - How do we, as an artist community, build momentum in demanding changes that will help all artists, such as universal healthcare, and debt and rent cancellation?
 How do we impose deadlines and accountability on these demands?